chriswhocodes/FreeLogJ/README.md

 - isXEnabled() for wrapping expensive log sections.

-- error() and fatal() have a no-varargs signature that accepts a Throwable to get a stack trace.
+- Any unmatched Throwable args will print a stack trace to the PrintStream.

 - Log levels: TRACE, DEBUG, INFO, WARN, ERROR, FATAL.
 Log level is not modifiable after Logger is constructed.